How Often Should You Get A Facial?

 Depending on your clients’ skin needs and choice of service, the basic routine of a classic facial will generally include cleansing, exfoliation, extraction, facial masks, finishing with toning, serums, and moisturizer.
 All of these steps are combined to reach the goal of nourishing, hydrating, and clarifying your skin while targeting problem areas.

 The glowing skin from a facial you or your clients receive is due to the increased circulation and blood flow to the skin and added hydration.
 Extraction and exfoliation remove any dead skin cells that were dulling the skin’s complexion, which dramatically adds to the glow.

 The benefits of additional services provided during a facial, like a chemical peel or microdermabrasion, can last a month or longer.
 While microdermabrasion generally takes off the topmost layer of the epidermis, also known as the stratum corneum, chemical peels have different tiers of how deep they penetrate the skin.

 These are all factors into how long the benefits of your facial will last.
 Understanding this now leads us to the all-important question:

 As a general consensus, it is recommended to receive a facial once a month or in the range of every four to six weeks.

 Why is this the suggested time frame, and how can you explain this to your clients?

 Around 28 days, new skin cells come to the surface, and at this point, the next set of dead skin cells are ready to be exfoliated off, cleansed well, and professionally treated to provide the longest-lasting glow and fresh, clean complexion.

-Be sure to always thoroughly explain to your clients the safest time to return for their next facial based upon the treatment they received and their skin needs.
+Be sure to always thoroughly explain to your clients the safest time to return for their next facial appointment based upon the type of facial they received and their skin needs.